groonga/groonga/doc/source/reference/types.rst

 To store a value by :doc:`/reference/commands/load` command, specifies the number of elapsed seconds since 1970-01-01 00:00:00.
 To specify the detailed date and time than seconds, use the decimal.

-.. _bultin-type-short-text:
+.. _builtin-type-short-text:

 ``ShortText``
 ^^^^^^^^^^^^^

 String of 4,095 or less bytes. (default: "")

-.. _bultin-type:-ext
+.. _builtin-type:-ext

 ``Text``
 ^^^^^^^^

 String of 65,535 or less bytes. (default: "")

-.. _bultin-type-long-text:
+.. _builtin-type-long-text:

 ``LongText``
 ^^^^^^^^^^^^

 String of 2,147,483,647 or less bytes. (default: "")

-.. _bultin-type-tokyo-geo-point:
+.. _builtin-type-tokyo-geo-point:

 ``TokyoGeoPoint``
 ^^^^^^^^^^^^^^^^^